 The story of the good steward predicts Jesus’ return to judge and usher in the Kingdom of Heaven.
 What we are called to invest in, build up, and increase God’s kingdom for his return.
 We have been entrusted with the treasures of the gospel, faith, and authority in the spiritual realm.
 Do we use these kingdom treasures or bury them?

-A Good Steward Works For God
+A Good Steward Remembers He Works for God

 What is a good steward of God?
 A good biblical steward is always mindful that he or she works for God.
 God is the owner.
 “The earth and everything in it, the world and its inhabitants, belong to the LORD” (Psalm 24:1, HCSB).